Frum: Mode of dress

-Frum Jews are expected to dress in gender-specific, modest, low-cut clothing adherent to standards outlined by Jewish religious law.
+Frum Jews are expected to dress in gender-specific modest clothing adherent to standards outlined by Jewish religious law.
 Women dress in loose skirts and dresses that cover their arms and legs.
 When married, they cover their heads with scarves and wigs.
 Jewish men wear fringed undershirts known as tallitot katan, and head coverings often in the style of kippot.
 Although applicable to both sexes, particular emphasis is often placed upon the dressing guidelines of women.

 In addition to the tzniut style of dress, many frum Jews are identifiable by their traditional clothing.
 Rekels, shtreimels, and other distinct Ashkenazi Jewish garb have become mainstream religious clothing across ethnic divisions.